 Remember that whether you use topical flea prevention or a collar, such as the Seresto Flea & Tick collar, it is extremely important that you also treat your house and yard.
 The Advantage Yard & Premise Spray and the Enforcer Flea Spray for Homes are just two products that can help you win the war on fleas & ticks!

 Insects are known for their ability to develop resistance to insecticides.
 Currently, there are insects resistant to EVERY synthetic chemical insecticide used.
 There are many factors to developing resistance.
 In a population of insects, there may be a few individuals that carry the genes for resistance.
 These genes arise from mutations and are rare.
-In the natural environment, the mutant insect is typically compromised, weaker and produces fewer progenies.
-Upon exposure to insecticides, insects that do not carry the resistance genes die, thus allowing the individuals with the resistance genes to survive and reproduce, creating more resistant insects.
+In the natural environment, the mutant insect is typically compromised, weaker and produces fewer offspring.
+Upon exposure to insecticides, insects that do not carry the resistance genes die.
+This allows the individuals with the resistance genes to survive and reproduce, creating more resistant insects.
 So with every generation, the number of resistant insects increase.

 Change Is a Good Thing

 To sum it up, if what you’ve been using no longer seems effective, switch to a product with a different active ingredient.
-For example, if you’ve been using Frontline on your pet for years, and notice it isn’t as effective, try switching to Advantage.
+For example, if you’ve been using Frontline Plus on your pet for years, and notice it isn’t as effective, try switching to Advantage II.
 Don’t switch to a product with the same active ingredient as what you have been using.
 In all likelihood, it will not be effective.

 If you have any questions, please feel free to call 1-800-533-3377 x381 or email firstname.lastname@example.org me anytime!